HEALTH AND SAFETY OF WORKERS

 HEISENBERG UNCERTAINTY PRINCIPLE

 A principle within quantum mechanics that states that certain complementary pairs of physical properties of particles—such as position and momentum—cannot both be precisely known at the same time.
 In other words, the more accurately one of the two complementary properties is known, the less accurately the other can be known at that time.
-According to Werner Heisenberg, the idealist German physicist who first formulated this principle, this is due to the supposed fact that that below very tiny thresholds the combination of these pairs of complementary properties actually have no well-defined values at all!
-A much more sensible (and more materialist) interpretation of this principle is just that it is not a statement about reality itself being “undefined” below tiny thresholds, but rather a statement about the limitation of the theory and equations of quantum mechanics itself to determine what that reality is below those tiny thresholds.
+According to Werner Heisenberg, the reactionary and idealist German physicist who first formulated this principle, this is due to the supposed fact that below very tiny thresholds the combination of these pairs of complementary properties actually have no well-defined values at all!
+A much more sensible (and more materialist) interpretation of this principle is just that it is not a statement about reality itself being “undefined” below tiny thresholds, but rather a statement about the limitation of the theory and equations of quantum wave mechanics itself to determine what that reality is below those tiny thresholds.

 In much popular usage the term “uncertainty principle” is misused or abused, or at least is quite misleading.
 One example of this is the common confusion between the uncertainty principle and the related, but somewhat different, “observer effect”—that an act of observation or measurement itself has an effect on the properties of the thing being observed, or in other words changes it.
 Of course this is certainly not always the case in the macroworld, and recent research indicates that it may not always be the case in the microworld either.